 If you can’t have a general anaesthetic for any reason, your surgeon may be able to do your arthroscopy using a nerve block.
 This means that the surgeon injects local anaesthetic around the nerves that control the shoulder.
 It makes your arm completely numb and you won’t be able to move it.
 You won’t feel anything during the procedure but you will be awake.
 Ask your surgeon if you would like something to make you drowsy and help you relax.

-If you're having a general anaesthetic, you will be asked to follow fasting instructions.
-This means not eating or drinking, typically for about six hours beforehand.
-However, it’s important to follow your anaesthetist’s advice.
+If you're having a general anaesthetic, you won’t be able to eat or drink anything for about six hours before your surgery.
+This is for your own safety while you are under anaesthetic so it’s important to follow your anaesthetist’s advice.

 You may be asked to wear compression stockings to help prevent blood clots forming in the veins in your legs.
 You may need to have an injection of an anticlotting medicine called heparin as well as, or instead of, wearing compression stockings.

 Your nurse or surgeon will discuss with you what will happen before, during and after your procedure, including any pain you might have.
 If you’re unsure about anything, don’t be afraid to ask.
 No question is too small.
 It’s important that you feel fully informed so you feel happy to give your consent for the procedure to go ahead.
 Your surgeon may ask you to do this by signing a consent form.